jxmot/ESP8266-RCWL0516/README.md

 ### RCWL0516 Details

 The RCWL-0516 sensors are relatively inexpensive.
 I found them at 5 for about $10 ($2 each).
 When they arrived they needed to be "snapped apart".
 It's typical for smaller electronic boards to be manufactured this way.
 It makes them easier to assemble.
+There may also be a small piece to snap off where the connection holes are.

 **IMAGE OF BOARDS TOGETHER**